 The other thing I learned in that digital printing class is the importance of monitor calibration.
 This is the most basic yet most essential element of being able to predict the results of your print prior to having it printed.
 Without a monitor calibrated to same standard as your print lab / printer of choice then you're just going to praying that the print resembles what you see on your own monitor.
 Taking that printing class was probably the most useful class I've ever taken in my entire life because the prints I've gotten back from professional print labs have almost always been very close to what I expected to receive and met my standard if not exceeded.
 If not for that class I'd probably have had unhappy art buyers before figuring out what makes for a good fine art photography print.
 One nice benefit to test printing is that I've kept some to hang in my own home while some of the others have since found a new home.
 My living room and bedroom is currently filled with prints both on the wall and stored away.

-Though I've spent time over the years on making prints both for test and for art buyers, selling prints was not really a focus of mine until recently so I hadn't paid much attention to evolving my offering over the years.
+Though I've spent time over the years on making prints both for test and for art buyers, selling prints was not my main focus until 2019 so I hadn't paid much attention to evolving my offering over the years.
 I've taken the past year and a half to soak up as much research as I can in addition to visiting art festivals and galleries to see what others are doing these days.
 When I first started off the only option really was loose prints and a few consumer online labs would offer small framed prints but nothing marketable so all I offered was loose prints.
 One day when I was living in LA, I attended a Toastmasters meeting at someone's house in Pacific Palisades.
 This guy was a hobbyist photographer and had a lot of canvas gallery wraps in his home.
 I had never seen that before and was impressed with the presentation style as it "popped" from the wall.
 Soon after I purchased my first canvas gallery wrap.
 That was sort of a revelation for me in that prints could be more than just paper, matte and frame.

 With a renewed focus on revamping my print offering I've been doing a controlled test with different print types from multiple labs.
 Rather than just print random photos, I've largely stuck with test printing photos that I've printed before so I have a baseline to work from.
 For the remainder of this article I'm going to explain my test print methodology and my thoughts of the various print options.
 This article isn't meant to be a review but more of what my decision-making process is like.
 I'm not here to endorse any specific professional print lab but for disclosure I did receive a stack of free test prints and acrylic from Reed Art & Imaging based out of Colorado.
 I'll disclose those prints where relevant.
 Ok with that said here we go!